 Does HDD Come with SATA Cable?

-The simple answer to the question “Does HDD come with SATA Cable?” is a no. Hard disk drives or even SATA SSDs DO NOT come with SATA cable.
+The simple answer to “Does HDD come with SATA Cable?” is a no. Hard disk drives or SATA SSDs DO NOT come with a SATA cable.

 SATA cables, instead, are provided with the motherboards.
-However, if the motherboard does NOT come with sufficient amount of SATA cables, then you will need to procure more separately.
+However, if the motherboard does NOT come with sufficient SATA cables, you will need to procure more separately.

-Fortunately, SATA cables are very cheap and can be found in any local PC store or website.
+Fortunately, SATA cables are cheap and can be found in any local PC store or website.

 If you are attaching a SATA drive to your PC, then you must note that they require two types of cables: